osservatorionessuno/libadb-android-bc/README.md

 }
 ```

-**Notice:** Conscrypt supports only API 9 (Gingerbread) or later, meaning you cannot use ADB pairing or any TLSv1.3
+**Notice:** ADB pairing and the TLSv1.3 handshake require API 9 (Gingerbread) or later.
+The corresponding methods are
-features in API less than 9.
-The corresponding methods are already annotated properly.
-So, you don't have to worry about
+annotated with `@RequiresApi`, so you don't have to worry about compatibility issues that may arise when your app's
-compatibility issues that may arise when your app's minimum SDK is set to one of the unsupported versions.
+minimum SDK is set to one of the unsupported versions.

 ### Configuring ADB
 Instead of doing everything manually, you can create a concrete implementation of the `AbsAdbConnectionManager` class.